2. Hello World training example

 cd ~/isc-demos

 The ISC Demos repo includes a project subdirectory for our FashionMNIST example.
-Navigate to that subdirectory and install the necessary dependencies with the following.
+Navigate to that subdirectory and inspect the requirements.txt file - all of these dependencies have already been installed to a python virtual environment in your container at /opt/venv.

 cd ~/isc-demos/fashion_mnist

-Notice that in addition to PyTorch and other dependencies, we are installing another GitHub repository called cycling_utils.
+Notice that in addition to PyTorch and other dependencies, we have installed another GitHub repository called cycling_utils.
 This is a repository developed by Strong Compute to offer simple helpful utilities for enabling saving and resuming your training from checkpoints.

 2.5 Update the experiment launch file